US Sports Camps: Sponsorship

-After carrying Adidas sponsorship during its early years, the company switched to Nike sponsorship in 1994, and now about 70 percent of the camps carry the Nike name.
+After carrying Adidas sponsorship during its early years, the company switched to Nike sponsorship in 1994.
+US Sports Camps is the official and exclusive operator of Nike Sports Camps, a relationship that has spanned more than 30 years.

+Through this licensing agreement, USSC offers Nike-branded camps in over 15 sports, including basketball, soccer, tennis, baseball, swimming, and esports.
 Nike provides clothing and equipment for the camps, while USSC retains ownership and management of the camps.